‘Game Of Thrones’ Beyond Season 7: What Is The ‘Bittersweet’ Ending? [Theories]

 Game of Thrones ending theory: Jon Snow dies, and names Tyrion as his successor.

-Let us imagine that in either Game of Thrones Season 7 or 8, it is confirmed that Jon Snow (Kit Harington) is the legitimate son of Rhaegar Targaryen, and the rightful heir to the Iron Throne.
+Let us imagine that in either Game of Thrones Season 7 or 8, it is confirmed that Jon Snow (Kit Harington) is the legitimate son of Rhaegar Targaryen and the rightful heir to the Iron Throne.
 While King of the Seven Kingdoms, Jon is left mortally wounded, and dying as a result of his last heroic effort to save the world.
 This could potentially occur in the climax with the White Walkers, or the fight to rid the Iron Throne of Cersei (Lena Headey).

-At some point in Game of Thrones‘ final seasons another major fan theory is confirmed when it is revealed that, Tyrion Lannister (Peter Dinklage) is also a secret Targaryen, the illegitimate son of the “Mad King,” and Joanna Lannister (Tywin’s wife).
+At some point in Game of Thrones‘ final seasons, another major fan theory is confirmed when it is revealed that, Tyrion Lannister (Peter Dinklage) is also a secret Targaryen, the illegitimate son of the “Mad King,” and Joanna Lannister (Tywin’s wife).

-This would make Tyrion, Jon Snow’s uncle, and Daenerys’ half-brother.
+This would make Tyrion Jon Snow’s uncle and Daenerys’ half-brother.
 Rose believing he was an illegitimate son, it makes sense that Jon would have no problem, using his newfound authority to legitimize Tyrion, and declare him as his successor to the Iron Throne.

 The bitter

 The bitterness of this ending is rather obvious.
 Game of Thrones‘ greatest hero dies, again, and this time it would be for good.
 Jon Snow making the ultimate sacrifice to save the world is a believable ending.
-It provides a purpose for Jon coming back to life, and continues Game of Thrones‘ central theme of the good guys, dying.
+It provides a purpose for Jon coming back to life and continues Game of Thrones‘ central theme of the good guys dying.

 Because let’s face it, in many ways Jon’s death has always felt inevitable.
-He is a hero, and they tend not to fare well on Game of Thrones.
+He is a hero, and they tend not to fare well in Game of Thrones.
 So it stands to reason that he will share in the same fate as his uncle/father figure, too noble to survive the world he lives in.

 Why this ‘bittersweet’ theory fits.